ganeshutah/Jove/README.md

  notebooks that are part of the git distribution, tying together many learning modules.
 My [class website](https://tinyurl.com/cs3100fall18) shows how I taught using Jove, my slides, and my Youtube videos.

+# Brand new feature in Jove - ANIMATIONS !!

+ Try out notebooks/driver/Drive_Animations.ipynb as your first notebook.
+It has extensive documentation on the use of the animations feature.
+This entire subsystem was implemented by Paul C.J.
+Carlson.
+(This also includes a future addition being implemented ... which will allow JFLAP files to be imported into Jove.)

 # Tasks and Order Recommended